m2m-solutions/WiFiEsp/README.md

 # Notes on fork:
-Fixed build errors with RingBuffer and others
+Fixed build errors with RingBuffer and others.

 Only tested on ESP32

 Only tested as client using tcp and http.

 Updated so most of it uses these commands: https://www.espressif.com/sites/default/files/documentation/esp32_at_instruction_set_and_examples_en.pdf